-After a Florida Supreme Court ruling last month that struck down a limit on attorney's fees, workers-compensation insurance rates could go up an overall 17.1 percent, according to a proposal submitted Friday to state regulators.
+TALLAHASSEE — After a Florida Supreme Court ruling last month that struck down a limit on attorney's fees, workers' compensation insurance rates could go up 17.1 percent, according to a proposal submitted Friday to state regulators.

 Major business groups quickly pounced on the rate proposal, which largely stems from an April 28 Supreme Court ruling that said a state law limiting fees for attorneys who represent injured workers was unconstitutional.
 The issue likely will spur a legislative battle, as business groups seek to curb increased rates.

-"We can't expect the economy to just keep growing with an unexpected and unproductive 17.1 percent ball and chain around every wage earner out there,'' Bill Herrle, executive director of the National Federation of Independent Business/Florida, said.
+"We can't expect the economy to just keep growing with an unexpected and unproductive 17.1 percent ball and chain around every wage earner out there," said Bill Herrle, executive director of the National Federation of Independent Business/Florida.

-Florida employers have seen a series of decreases in workers-compensation rates since lawmakers in 2003 passed a controversial overhaul of the system.
+Florida employers have seen a series of decreases in workers' compensation rates since lawmakers in 2003 passed a controversial overhaul of the system.
 The latest decrease, which took effect Jan.
-1, was an overall 4.7 percent.
+1, was 4.7 percent overall.